orchid-lead/orchid-lead/README.md

 * `publication date`
 * `publication:date`

 The filename is currently hardcoded to `.future-publication-dates`.
 The timestamps are formatted as an integer with the number of seconds since the Unix Epoch, followed by the same timestamp in a more human friendly format.
-Each record is seperated by a new line character.
+Each record is separated by a new line character.
 For example:

 	1506862800 Sun Oct 01 2017 06:00:00 GMT-0700 (PDT)
 	1507561200 Mon Oct 09 2017 08:00:00 GMT-0700 (PDT)